roeyherzel/theme-time-radio/README.md

 ### Back-End

 #### Web Server

-Using Python Flask I have implemented a web server that would serve `jinja` templated.
-I also implemented API endpoint using `flask_restful` that would server data from my database in the form of `JSON`.
+Using Python Flask I have implemented:

+*  Web server that serves `jinja` templated
+* API endpoint using `flask_restful` that would server data from my database in `JSON` format.

 #### Database

-Using Python `sqlalchemy` to create a model for storing information I am going to collect.
+Used Python `sqlalchemy` to create a model for storing information I am going to collect.

 **Models**

 - Episodes
 - Tracks
-- Tags / Genres
+- Genres
 - Songs
 - Artists